Frequently Asked Questions

 International shipping times will vary.
 Please keep in mind that for international orders, there may be additional taxes and duties to pay upon arrival of the shipment to your country.

 Once your order is processed and prepared for shipment, you will receive an email with the order details and UPS tracking number.
-If you have any questions or issues, please email us email@example.com and include your order number.
+If you have any questions or issues, please email us at email@example.com and include your order number.
 Note that it may take a few hours for the tracking number to appear online, but rest assured that the package is on it's way!

 - Do you fulfill custom orders?